French Muslims fear repercussions from Paris attacks

 Nabil, a ground staffer at the Stade de France stadium where two suicide bombers blew themselves up, objected to calling the attackers "jihadists" or "Islamists".

 "They're terrorists," he said.
-"I was 100 meters from the first explosion and the bomb would not have made the difference between a Muslim and a Buddhist."
+"I was 100 metres from the first explosion and the bomb would not have made the difference between a Muslim and a Buddhist."

 Muslims in France were citizens like everybody else, he said, and should not have to justify themselves more than others when attacks like that occurred.